www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_scheduled_interviews.md

 }
 ```

 Create a new Scheduled Interview.

+[See noteworthy response attributes.] (#the-scheduled-interview-object)

 ### HTTP Request